 Specialize Your Sales Roles

-The single most important thing you can do to improve your sales and lead generation results is to specialize your roles.
+The single most important thing you can do to improve your sales development and lead generation results is to specialize your sales roles.

 2) Inbound Lead Qualifiers,